mwelwankuta/fairydm/README.md

 - **Type-Safe Models**: Full TypeScript support with inferred types from your model interfaces.
 - **Mongoose-like API**: A familiar and intuitive API for developers coming from a Mongoose background.
 - **Promise-based**: All asynchronous operations return Promises for easy integration with modern async/await syntax.
-- **Emulator Support**: Easily connect to the Firestore emulator for local development and testing.
+- **Secure Connection**: Connect to your live Firestore database using service account credentials.

 ## Installation